ViltardLeo/Workshop-Introduction-Symfony/README.md

 {% endfor %}
 ```

-__Is now up to you to know what to do with those code and how it works !__
+__Is now up to you to know what to do with those code and how it works!__

+__    To finish, try to modify the form by adding Vue.js to the Framework!__